zhangz73/fit_ODE_pomp/Ross_Iterated_Filtering.md

 Demo (Ross-Macdonald Model)
 ---------------------------

-Registers workers, change the 4 to a larger number if you have a more powerful computer.
+Registers workers (for parallel programming), change the 4 to a larger number if you have a more powerful computer.

 ``` r
 # Registers workers, change the 4 to a larger number if you